 Subd.
 4. Staff.
-The executive director of the office shall appoint the manager of the North Star online information service and hire staff to carry out the responsibilities of the service.
+The commissioner shall appoint the manager of the North Star on-line information service and hire staff to carry out the responsibilities of the service.

 Subd.
 6. Fees.
 The office shall establish fees for technical and transaction services for government units through North Star.
 Fees must be credited to the North Star account.
 The office may not charge a fee for viewing or inspecting data made available through North Star or linked facilities, unless specifically authorized by law.

 Subd.
 7. North Star account.
 The North Star account is created in the special revenue fund.
 The account consists of:

 (1) grants received from nonstate entities;

 (2) fees and charges collected by the office;

 (3) gifts, donations, and bequests made to the office; and

 (4) other money credited to the account by law.